The Corporate Governance Review: Ireland

 Under Irish law, there is a list of structural matters that are reserved to be decided by the shareholders by ordinary resolution (or a simple majority) of those who vote.
 Examples include the consolidation or subdivision of shares, the payment of compensation to former directors and the purchase 'on market' of the company's own shares.
 Certain other actions are also reserved but require a special resolution (or 75 per cent of the votes).
 Examples of these matters include the alteration of the memorandum and articles of association of the company, the giving of financial assistance in connection with the purchase of the company's own shares and the reduction of share capital.

 Rights of dissenting shareholders

-Corporate governance is currently a key concern for institutional investors, along with so many other interested parties.
+Corporate governance is currently a key concern for institutional investors, and so many other interested parties.
 The UK Stewardship Code sets out good practice for institutional investors when engaging with UK listed companies and will be relevant to how those institutional investors engage with Irish listed companies.
-Although there are currently no plans to introduce a similar code in Ireland, it is likely that Irish institutional investors will view this code as a standard of market practice in the area.
+Although there are currently no plans to introduce a similar code in Ireland, it is likely that Irish institutional investors will view this Code as a standard of market practice in the area.

 iii Shareholder activism and shareholder remedies

 Shareholder activism is relatively underdeveloped in Ireland.
 However, there are a number of signs of change.

 Shareholders can bring proceedings if the directors are exercising their powers or conducting the affairs of the company in a manner oppressive to the shareholders or in disregard of their interests.
 As indicated above, courts can grant relief if it can be proved by a member that the affairs of the company have been conducted in an oppressive manner against him or her or any of the members of the company, including members who are directors themselves.